 Sonoma County Wildfire Lawsuit Information

-Thursday December 5, 2019 — PG&E is alleged to have caused the destructive October 2017 North Bay Fires and the November 2018 Camp Fire, and the 2019 Kincade Fire.
+Sunday April 5, 2020 — PG&E is alleged to have caused the destructive October 2017 North Bay Fires, the November 2018 Camp Fire, and the 2019 Kincade Fire.
 Lawsuits are now underway to compensate those who suffered personal injuries, property damage, business losses, or other damages in the following and related fires:

 - Atlas Fire (Napa and Solano Counties)

 - Honey Fire (Butte County)

 - La Porte Fire (Butte County)